oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/external-clients.md

 - __JTA NOTE__: WebLogic does not directly support JTA access to a cluster that is exposed using a single port.
 This is because external JTA requires each server in a cluster to be individually addressable.
-  If this is a requirement, then contact the WebLogic Operator team for potential solutions.
+  If this is a requirement, then contact the WebLogic Kubernetes Operator team for potential solutions.

 {{% notice note %}}
 All DNS addresses must be 'DNS-1123' compliant;